Platonic-Systems/generics-sop-examples/doc/edit.md

 Hopefully, the above naive implementation illustrates how one can "transform" SOP structures straightforwardly using typeclasses.
 N-ary sums and products need to be processed at type-level, so it is not uncommon to write new type-classes to dispatch on their constructors, as shown above.
 Typically, however, you do not have to do that because `generics-sop` provides combinators for common operations.
 Here, we will rewrite the above implementation using these combinators.

 The combinators are explained in depth in [ATLGP].
-We will introduce a few in this post.
+We will introduce a few in this article.
 The particular combinators we need for `geq` are:

 | Combinator    | Description                                          | Typeclass it replaces |
 | ------------- | ---------------------------------------------------- | --------------------- |